 The Amelia was founded by Jacksonville car collector Bill Warner in 1996 and is now owned by Hagerty.
 It draws over 20,000 attendees annually and generates close to $30 million in local economic impact.
 Broad Arrow Auctions, held alongside the concours, routinely tops $111 million in sales.

-Beyond Amelia Island, Jacksonville hosts Caffeine and Octane at The Avenues mall on Southside Boulevard, Cars and Coffee in Fleming Island, the Ponte Vedra Auto Show in Nocatee, cruise-ins hosted by Clay County Cruzers in Orange Park, and dozens of club events throughout Duval, St. Johns, Clay, and Nassau counties.
-The Classic Car Museum in St. Augustine holds monthly cruise-ins, and the Mandarin and San Jose communities host regular car shows through local organizations.
+Beyond Amelia Island, Jacksonville hosts Caffeine and Octane at The Avenues mall, Cars and Coffee in Fleming Island, the Ponte Vedra Auto Show in Nocatee, cruise-ins in Orange Park, and the Classic Car Museum in St. Augustine.
+Whether you're in Mandarin, Riverside, the Beaches, or Green Cove Springs, you have no shortage of places to drive your collector car.

 Year, make, model, estimated value, modifications, storage, and how you use it.
 Takes about five minutes online or on the phone.